Immunology

 • It joins the two monomer units of IgA

-• S (secretory) piece.
+• S (Secretory) Piece.

-• It is glycine -rich polypeptide.
+• S (Secretory) Piece is glycine -rich polypeptide.

 Antibodies Immunoglobulins Secretory IgA molecule